Cryptopher2022/Challenge_1/README.md

 The results are obtained and printed in real time and also exported to a CSV file called "inexpensive_loans.csv" where the data header is placed at the top and each loan that passed the evaluation criteria is displayed.
+During the exercise of building this program, the original program loan_analyzer_1.py was corrupted and was saved as a new file called loan_analyzer_1a.py.